Jaakal/trie/README.md

 ## Getting Started

 Clone the repository into your local computer.
+For the animations you need to download the Club GreenSock module from their [webpage](https://greensock.com/docs/v3/Installation) and put it in the project root directory.

 ### Installing